crownstone/bluenet/docs/INSTALL.md

 ### Compiling, uploading and debugging

-First build and upload the SoftDevice:
+First erase the flash memory:

     cd $BLUENET_DIR/scripts
-    ./softdevice.sh build
-    ./softdevice.sh upload

-Now we can build our own software:
+    ./bluenet.sh -e

+After erasing, you have to write the board version in a `UICR` register:

     cd $BLUENET_DIR/scripts
-    ./firmware.sh --command=build --target=default
+    ./bluenet.sh -u -H

+Then build and upload the SoftDevice:

+    cd $BLUENET_DIR/scripts
+    ./bluenet.sh -b -S
+    ./bluenet.sh -u -S

+Now we can build our own application:

+    cd $BLUENET_DIR/scripts
+    ./bluenet.sh -b -F

 By default, the code is built inside the `$BLUENET_WORKSPACE_DIR/build` folder and if successful, the compiled binaries (\*.hex, \*.elf, \*.bin) are copied to `$BLUENET_WORKSPACE_DIR/bin`.
 If you want to change either folder, you can uncomment and assign the following environment variables in `$BLUENET_DIR/env.config`